Weather Warnings - Severe Thunderstorm Warning

 * For emergency help in floods and storms, ring the SES [NSW and ACT] on 132

-A more general severe thunderstorm warning remains current for the Hunter and
+A more general severe thunderstorm warning remains current for parts of the

-parts of the Northern Rivers, Mid North Coast, Central Tablelands, North West
+Northern Rivers, Mid North Coast, Hunter, North West Slopes and Plains and

 Warnings are also available through TV and Radio broadcasts, the Bureau's